nuxeo/nuxeo-bench-site/content/11b-documents.md

 - generation was limited by the bandwidth to write on the Snowball
   - using the snowball archive format ended up being the best solution

 Anyway, because of these uncertainties, we prepared a plan B that was to have the custom Nuxeo Blob Store that would generate the PDF files on the fly in a consistent and repeatable manner.
 This was a way for us not to be too dependent on the Snowball availability (if things went wrong with shipping). (generating a PDF on the fly takes more resources than reading it from S3).

-### Generation approach
+### Generation Approach

-#### Random yet reproducible
+#### Random Yet Reproducible

 The core of the system is a java library that generates random metadata:
 - personal information
   - first name and last name
   - DOB, address